hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 > Packages are namespaces which contain multiple packages and modules themselves.
 > <br />They are simply directories, but with a twist.

+- A Python package is simply an organized collection of python modules.
+- A python module is simply a single python file.

 <br />

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=write_package/pkg/__init__.py) -->